-East-West/West-East by Richard Serra is what the wildest dreams are made of – bravado, creativity, making the impossible possible.
+East-West/West-East by Richard Serra is what the wildest dreams are made of – bravado, creativity, and making the impossible possible.
 When I booked a stopover in Doha, I instantly booked the desert trip to see those magnificent sculptures by Richard Serra.
 It is the idea first that enamored me.
 East-West/West-East is a public art piece that stands in the midst of the Qatari desert.
 There are no roads to get to this place, no maps, and no signs.

 – Richard Serra